The importance of main streets to the State’s economy, social and environmental landscape, cannot be underestimated.

 The Mainstreet Australia Awards recognise and celebrate the achievements of the people, programs and organisations that ensure the ongoing success and survival of our main streets.

-Launched over 20 years ago, they were last held in 2016 and we are excited to be relaunching for 2021, with our Awards Gala held on November 19.
-You can see all information on Gala and book tickets at this link.
+Launched over 20 years ago, they were last held in 2016 and we were excited to relaunch for 2021, with our Awards Gala held on November 19.

-- Week starting July 12 – entries open
+- Week starting July 12 – entries opened

 - September 22 – 3 x finalists per category announced